 Hits can be spectacular, with striking fish carrying the lure high into the air.
 At other times your trolling lure will vanish in a gentle swirl.

-The ones illustrated above are both Yo-Zuri Poppers which skitter along on the surface within a speed range of 2 to 4 knots.
+The one illustrated above is a Williamson 'Jet Popper' which skitters along on the surface within a speed range of 2 to 4 knots.

 These trolling lures operate from just below the surface to around 10 feet (3m) down.
 Some models are prone to surfacing if trolled too quickly, where their hooks will foul the leader - not good.

-The one illustrated here is a Rapala Extreme Action Slashbait, which will dive to between 6 to 9 feet (2 to 3m) when trolled between 2 to 6knots.
+The one illustrated here is an Rapala X-Rap, which will dive to between 4 to 6 feet (1 to 2m) when trolled between 2 to 6 knots.

 These can get to around 10m or so without the assistance of weights, planers or wire lines.